oracc/oracc-search-front-end/README.md

 The website is currently served from a `/search` directory on the production server.
 This is achieved through a symlink from `/home/oracc/www/search` to the directory containing the assets.

-Use the `main` git branch for production deployments.

 Firstly we need to ssh into the build-oracc server.
 If you want to be able to restore the current version, take a note of the current link's target (only type the